Skip to main content

 Managing members

 Use the search box to find members by name or email.
-Filter by role using the dropdown to show only Admins, or Members.
+Filter by role using the dropdown to show only Admins, Creators, or Collaborators.
 Admins can change a member’s role or remove them from the workspace using the Actions menu on each row.
+Each row also shows the member’s last login and last activity timestamps so you can see at a glance who is engaged and who hasn’t started using their seat.

 Every workspace must have at least one Admin.
 You can’t demote or remove the last Admin—promote another member first.